ETHNIC MINORITY ACHIEVEMENT (EMA) TEAM

 EAL focus students are identified as such on SIMS (note written in ‘quick note’ section) and their EAL New Admission Profile (if they were in-term admissions) is also uploaded in ‘linked documents’.
-Pupils will also be assessed from A-E (A describing a pupil who is 'New to English', E describing a pupil who is 'fluent').
-This information will be shared on SIMS under Ethic/Cultural section (date of assessment and level).
+Upon admission, EAL pupils are also given a Proficiency in English level, from A-E (A describing a pupil who is 'New to English', E describing a pupil who is 'fluent').
+This information is shared on SIMS under Ethic/Cultural section (date of assessment and level).

 EAL focus pupils receive one or more types of the following types of EAL intervention:

 - Partnership teaching – EAL teachers and subject specialists plan and deliver differentiated lessons together to ensure clarification and enhancement of subject content acquisition of EAL focus pupils as well as the development of their language and literacy

 - In-class support across subjects – provided by non-teaching EMA staff

 - Year 11 mainstream English Language only/Entry Level Maths – caters for beginner EAL pupils who arrive at KS4 or late at KS3 with no English, lack of previous education and/or SEND overlap.
 They are taught by an EAL teacher to accelerate their learning of both EAL as well as that of the GCSE English Language and Entry Level Maths course content

 - KS4 mainstream English classes – mainly made up of EAL focus pupils, who are taught the GCSE course by an EAL teacher (GCSE English specialist), from an EAL perspective